wrtnlabs/backend/docs/ERD.md

   DateTime activated_at "nullable"
   DateTime expired_at "nullable"
 }
-"hub_sale_snapshot_categories" {
+"hub_sale_snapshot_channels" {
   String id PK
   String hub_sale_snapshot_id FK
+  String hub_channel_id FK
+  Int sequence
+}
+"hub_sale_snapshot_channel_categories" {
+  String id PK
+  String hub_sale_snapshot_channel_id FK
   String hub_channel_category_id FK
   Int sequence
 }
 "hub_channel_categories" }o--|| "hub_channels" : channel
 "hub_channel_categories" }o--o| "hub_channel_categories" : parent
+"hub_channel_category_names" }o--|| "hub_channel_categories" : category
 "studio_channel_categories" }o--|| "hub_channels" : channel
 "studio_channel_categories" }o--o| "studio_channel_categories" : parent
 "hub_sales" }o--|| "hub_sections" : section
 "hub_sale_snapshots" }|--|| "hub_sales" : sale
-"hub_sale_snapshot_categories" }o--|| "hub_sale_snapshots" : snapshot
+"hub_sale_snapshot_channels" }o--|| "hub_sale_snapshots" : snapshot
+"hub_sale_snapshot_channels" }o--|| "hub_channels" : channel
+"hub_sale_snapshot_channel_categories" }o--|| "hub_sale_snapshot_channels" : to_channel
-"hub_sale_snapshot_categories" }o--|| "hub_channel_categories" : category
+"hub_sale_snapshot_channel_categories" }o--|| "hub_channel_categories" : category
 ```

 ### `hub_channels`
 Hub channel information.

 `hub_channels` is a concept that visualizes distribution channels in the
 API brokerage market.
 In this system, a different channel means a different site or
 application.
 Therefore, Wrtn Generative Hub (https://hub.wrtn.com, tentative name)
 is also a channel.

 Of course, Generative Hub currently has only one channel, but it is prepared in
 advance for future scalability.
 Like [hub_external_users](#hub_external_users), it is a concept
 designed in advance for possible future partnerships.
 For reference, if Wrtn launches
 another site (application) with a different brand name other than Generative Hub, or
 Wrtn uses it for embedding (`<iframe/>`) when you are launching a simple hub site and
 distributing it to partners, you will also need a new channel.

 > The basic code is `wrtn`

 **Properties**
 - `id`:
 - `code`: Identifier code.
 - `name`: Channel name.
+- `exclusive`
+  > Exclusivity.
+  >
+  > If this value is `true`, the channel is isolated from other channels,
+  > and does not share customer information.
 - `created_at`: The date and time the record was created.
 - `updated_at`: Date and time of record edit.
 - `deleted_at`: Date and time of record deletion.

 ### `hub_channel_categories`
 Channel category information.

 `hub_channel_categories` is a concept that means a classification category
 within a specific channel, and it is exactly the same as the concept that is
 usually referred to as "category" in shopping malls.

 And `hub_channel_categories` means a "corner", which is an independent spatial
 information in offline markets, and unlike [items](#hub_sales), which cannot
 be simultaneously classified, one item can be simultaneously classified in
 multiple categories.

 For example, beef and grapes can belong to the fruit corner and the meat corner,
 respectively, but they do not belong to any of the categories, and can form
 independent M: N relationships with various categories according to the
 characteristics of each product.

 Product | Corner | Category